dragonwell-project/criu/README.md

 ## CRIU -- A project to implement checkpoint/restore functionality for Linux

+The project fork from [criu](https://github.com/checkpoint-restore/criu).
+We fix some bugs when run in container, add a feature that checking JVM-related CPU features when restore.

 CRIU (stands for Checkpoint and Restore in Userspace) is a utility to checkpoint/restore Linux tasks.

 Using this tool, you can freeze a running application (or part of it) and checkpoint